 Squeeze all you can out of regular spending

 If you don’t spend enough in any category to make it worthwhile, try to get a card that offers more than 1 percent back on all your spending.
-The Capital One Quicksilver, for example, gets you 1.5 percent cash-back cards entering the market.
+In the past couple years, there’s been a surge in 1.5 percent cash-back cards entering the market.
 The The Capital One Quicksilver was the pioneer, but now there are even more to consider.

 Look for reward boosts and annual bonuses

 Several hotel rewards cards also kick in free stays with each account anniversary.
 The Marriott Rewards Premier card, for example, gives you a free night stay at a hotel in Category 1 through 5 each account anniversary (that could more than cancel out the annual fee).
-The Hyatt Credit Card does the same, for properties in Categories 1 through 4.
+The IHG Rewards Club Select Credit Card does the same, with no category restrictions.